Strqtz/strqtzbot/README.md

 # Strqtz's Bot
 Strqtz's Bot is a multifunctional discord and minecraft bot.
-For my Hypixel Guild StopThrowing, and my server Gamer Lounge.
+For my Hypixel Guild StopThrowing, and All my Discord Servers

 ## Time Spent on Development